VISHAKHA1589/short_url/README.md

-# cdg.sh – A Clean, Simple URL Shortener
+# short-url – A Clean, Simple URL Shortener

 This is a lightweight URL shortener built with Node.js, Express, and MongoDB.
 It’s designed to be easy to use, fully CSP-compliant (no inline scripts or evals), and super quick to set up.
 The frontend uses plain HTML, CSS, and JavaScript — no frameworks, no fluff.